Kvoti/redux-rest/README.md

 // This is a super simple app that displays a list of users from an API and
 // lets you add new users.
 Until a success response is recevied from the API
-// endpoint new users are show as pending. class UserApp extends React.component {
+// endpoint new users are show as pending.

+// To create a store with redux for this app all you have to do is
+// describe your API endpoints as key value pairs where the key is an
+// identifier and the value is the URL of the endpoint. const myAPI = {
+  users: '/api/users/'
+};

+// Then create a Flux instance.
+This automatically creates
+// action creators and reducers for each endpoint.
+No boilerplate! const flux = new Flux(myAPI);

+// UserApp uses the flux object to fetch the users and create new ones
+// using the automatically created action creators. class UserApp extends React.component {

   componentDidMount() {